 Engine oil is something you should pay attention to.
 It’s the blood of your car and should be changed regularly, according to the manufacturer’s schedule.
-However, some people don’t change it as frequently as they should, or even don’t check if their oil is dirty or clean.
+However, some people don’t change it as frequently as they should, leaving dirty oil or, worse, running at a very low oil level.

 If you’ve ever wondered how to check if your engine oil is dirty or clean, we’ll help you distinguish clean vs dirty engine oil.

 What is the difference between clean oil and dirty oil?

 Engine oil is the lifeblood of your car.
 It keeps all of the moving parts in your engine lubricated and protected from friction and heat.
 Over time, engine oils can get dirty and reduce their ability to protect your engine.
 This is true for all brands and types of engine oils.

 Clean engine oil will have a slightly translucent amber or gold color.
 Clean engine oil has also a higher viscosity than dirty oil.
 Dirty engine oil will be darker in color and less viscous.
 As viscosity decreases, so do lubrication capacity, leading to increased wear on critical components.

 It’s normal to see oil color change without experiencing any issues.
 In fact, ExxonMobil engineers have found in numerous cases that oil can change color and yet have no impact on its performance.
 Although the characteristics of engine oil differ among brands, there are some common standards you can use to determine whether or not your car needs an oil change.

 For example, most manufacturers recommend changing your engine’s oil every 5,000 to 7,500 miles.
 You can check your manual for details on how often you should change your car’s engine oil.

 Related post: Can You Mix Fully Synthetic With Semi Synthetic Oil?